fakenzer/fcj-workshop/content/Create-EventBridge/_index.md

 **Schedule pattern**:

-1. Choose "A schedule that runs at a regular rate, such as every 10 minutes"
+1. Select "A schedule that runs at a regular rate, such as every 10 minutes"
-2. Or choose "A fine-grained schedule that runs at a specific time"
+2. Or select "A fine-grained schedule that runs at a specific time"

 **Option 1: Cron Expression (Recommended)**